Darinstu999/LIU_STAT-ML_2019/README.md

 <!-- USAGE -->
 ## Usage
-As you can see in the catalog, each file includes course handouts, labs and lab_nightmare.
+As you can see in the catalog, each file includes course lectures, labs and lab_nightmare.
 And they have been compressed for download.

 I added .DS_Store to the .gitignore file, the purpose is to delete the desktop settings file that comes with the mac, you can just ignore it.